Mini Tummy Tuck

 When combined with liposuction, IV sedation or General anesthesia is preferred.

-Swelling and moderate discomfort is associated with this procedure.
+Swelling and moderate discomfort is associated with the mini tummy tuck.
 You need to take it easy for about three days afterwards and then gradually increase your activity.
 A drain is usually needed and is removed after 3-5 days.
 The typical issues with any surgery can arise from this procedure—bleeding, infection, hematoma and seroma.
 Scarring is across the lower part of the abdomen and is not small.
 Small dog ears at the ends of the incisions are not uncommon.
-Overall, though, this is a simpler procedure than a full abdominoplasty.
+Overall, though, this is a simpler procedure than a full tummy tuck / abdominoplasty.